-Casr Aluminium gutters can offer one of the best long term investments, but aluminium using a cast iron effect will provide the same longevity and cost efficiently for the same amount of time, only using a much better, classical design that cast-iron guttering used to provide exclusively, minus the drawbacks that follow with cast iron guttering.
+Cast Aluminum gutters can offer one of the best long term investments, but aluminum using a cast iron effect will provide the same longevity and cost efficiently for the same amount of time, only using a much better, classical design that cast-iron guttering used to provide exclusively, minus the drawbacks that follow with cast iron guttering.

 Whilst cast iron was a successful material that was used on many old structures due to its advantages, its major drawback (weight and cost) has prevented continued popularity in the modern age.
 The high maintenance of cast iron tied with the difficulty of fitting its weight prevents its usage on many more recently built structures that use more eco-friendly materials in its development.

 Aluminium is a much lighter material, once fitted, it will provide less strain on a structure.
 With its longevity and decreased strain will be better for the structural integrity of any building it is fitted to long term, regardless of age.
 Many buildings supporting older architecture have become weakened due to the methods used to build them.
 As guttering is replaced on these buildings, many often avoid the reapplication of cast iron, preferring something more cost efficient and less demanding.

 Using a cast iron effect, many of these building have begun to have their original cast iron gutters with aluminium using a